-For a graph $G = (V, E)$ with its adjacent matrix $\mathbf{A}$ and feature matrix $\mathbf{X}$, our method keeps the topological structure of $G$ unchanged and then takes two steps to generate multiple graph data augmentations: (1) activating nodes on motifs, (2) activating the remaining nodes with certain probability.
+For a graph $G = (\mathcal{V}, \mathcal{E})$ with its adjacent matrix $\mathbf{A}$ and feature matrix $\mathbf{X}$, our method keeps the topological structure of $G$ unchanged and then takes two steps to generate multiple graph data augmentations: (1) activating nodes on motifs, (2) activating the remaining nodes with a certain probability.

-In the first step, in each training epoch, we set nodes on triangle motifs $M_{s}^{t}$ as activated status and the rest nodes are in dormant status.
-Afterwards it generates a feature matrix $\mathbf{X}_{M_{s}^{t}}$, where only features on activated nodes could be revealed, while the others are set as zero vectors.
-For the second step, we randomly sample a binary mask $\alpha_{i}$ by $Bernoulli(1-\delta)$ for each node $v_{i}$ in the remaining part to determine whether $v_{i}$ would be activated next or not.
+In the first step, in each training epoch, we set nodes on motifs $M_{s}^{t}$ as activated status and the rest nodes as dormant status.
+Afterward, it generates a feature matrix $\mathbf{X}_{M_{s}^{t}}$, where only the features on activated nodes could be revealed, while the others are set as zero vectors.
+For the second step, we randomly sample a binary mask $\alpha_{i}$ by Bernoulli distribution $\mathbf{B}(1-\delta)$ for each node $v_{i}$ in the remaining part to determine whether $v_{i}$ would furtherly be activated or not.